 Care Guide

-Although leather doesn't require excessive attention, proper care is crucial for enhancing longevity and durability, maintaining aesthetic appeal, and preventing irreparable damage.
+Although leather doesn't require excessive attention, proper care is needed for enhancing longevity and durability, maintaining aesthetic appeal, and preventing irreparable damage.

 Regular Cleaning

 Surface dust and dirt should be wiped off with a soft damp cloth.
-For deeper cleaning, use a specialised leather cleaner to gently remove spots without damaging the leather.
-Always ensure the belt is dried completely after cleaning to prevent moisture damage.
+For deeper cleaning, use a specialised leather cleaner to gently remove spots.

 Conditioning

-Leather can lose its natural oils over time, leading to dryness and cracks.
-Apply the conditioner in small amounts, allowing it to absorb fully before buffing off any excess, this keeps the leather supple.
+Leather can lose natural oils over time, leading to dryness and cracks.
+Apply the conditioner in small amounts, allowing it to absorb fully before buffing off any excess.

 Storage

 Leather belts should be stored in a cool, dry place, away from direct sunlight and humidity.
-Avoid folding the belt tightly; instead, store it flat or rolled loosely to help maintain shape and prevent unwanted creases.
+Avoid folding the belt tightly; instead, store it flat or rolled loosely.